Button to Homepage Theory Air Seasoning Kiln Drying Dehumidifier Drying High Temperature Drying Drying Defects

 This defect only arises if an attempt is made to dry wood that is at it’s maximum moisture content.
 As the air-water menisci recede into cells full of water they must pass through the very fine pores in the “pits” inter-connecting the cells, and this generates high tensile stresses in the water which causes the cells to implode. (the same mechanism is responsible for the “aspiration” – closing – of bordered pits).

-The cells are especially prone to collapse if they are at high temperatures (>70°C) when plasticisation of the cell wall material can occur.
-Collapse can lead to another defect known as:
+The cells are especially prone to collapse if they are at high temperatures (more than 70C) when plasticisation of the cell wall material can occur.
+Collapse can lead to another defect known as:-

 Wash-boarding